kuznetsov-radio/gximagecomputing/README.md

    xc and yc are the x and y coordinates of the map center (in the helioprojective coordinate system, in arcseconds).<br/>
    dx and dy are the x and y resolutions of the map (in arcseconds).<br/>
    Nx and Ny are the x and y sizes of the map (in pixels).<br/>
-   Note that the particular EUV channels cannot be chosen: the code computes the emission for all channels specified by the instrumental response table.
+   Note that the particular EUV channels cannot be selected: the code computes the emission for all channels specified by the instrumental response table.
 Also, the code computes the emission as if observed from the Earth; thus for Solar Orbiter and STEREO the map position and pixel size should be corrected accordingly.<br/>

 6. Define the parameters of the coronal plasma:<br/>
    coronaparms=DefineCoronaParams(Tbase, nbase, Q0, a, b [, /AddTR])<br/>